apache088/ntu-sctp-dsai1f-project-team6/README.md

 ## Project Overview
 This data pipeline analyzes Jersey City's Citibike trip data (sourced from [Citibike's official tripdata](https://s3.amazonaws.com/tripdata/index.html)) to identify operational trends and quantify their financial impact.
 The project focuses on revenue affecting analysis such as usage trends, station popularity, and inferred **bike failure rates** - from trips where users likely encountered technical issues (evidenced by identical start/end stations with abnormally short durations).

+## Usage
+- To use this project, please follow the steps detailed in the [Technical Architecture](#technical-architecture) section.
+- Additional materials for this project can be found at the [documents](./documents) directory.

 ## Technical Architecture

 <img src="https://github.com/user-attachments/assets/f86ed486-b8c7-429c-a93b-fd89655e572e" width="75%" />